Integralist/integralist.co.uk/content/posts/go-interfaces.md

 ## Don't Return Concrete Types

-Imagine you have the following interface:
+Imagine you have the following code:

 ```
+package main

-type Foo interface {
+type foo interface {
-  Bar(r *http.Request) error
+	Bar() error
 }

+type thing struct{}

+func (t *thing) Bar() error {
+	return nil
+}

+func createThing() *thing {
+	return &thing{}
+}

+func main() {
+	t := createThing()
+	t.Bar()
+}
 ```

-We can see this takes in a pointer to a `http.Request` type and returns an `error` type.
+We can see we have defined a `foo` interface and said that an object that has a `Bar` function which returns an `error` type should be considered compatible with this interface.

-Imagine that we change the interface to the following:
+We then have a `createThing` function which is explicitly returning a pointer to the concrete type `thing`.

+This is OK, but it has restricted the `createThing` function because it mean it will only work if the returned type is of the concrete form `thing`.

+It might not look like much of an issue here in this simplified example, but once the code becomes more complex and `createThing` is calling out to other functions that may or may not return a `thing`, then we will discover the function is less accommodating than it could be.

+To fix this is simple: we remove the explicit concrete type in favour of a more flexible interface type:

 ```
-type Foo interface {
-  Bar(r *http.Request) (*Bar, error)
+func createThing() foo {
+	return &thing{}
 }
 ```

-Now this is fine, but it does mean that the `Foo` interface is now only applicable when an implementor returns _specifically_ a pointer to the concrete type `Bar`.

-Returning a concrete type ends up limiting the reuse of the interface, and so if you can avoid doing that (e.g. return something that supports an interface instead), then you'll allow for greater reuse.
+Returning a concrete type ends up limiting the flexibility of certain portions of code, and so if you can avoid doing that (e.g. return something that supports an interface instead), then you'll allow for greater flexibility and for code that can more easily adapt as your system becomes more complex.

 This is just part of the problem with code design: you sometimes need to be thinking more broadly.

 ## Standard Library Interfaces